developerdino/mofodojodino.github.io/_posts/2016-12-08-using-postman-with-jwt-auth-tokens.markdown

 The real reason for this post is to help with testing your JWT authenticated APIs in Postman.
 So here goes.

 ## Testing your APIs with JWT authentication tokens
+### The problem
+When building APIs you want a way to be able to test your endpoints, right?
+Right.
+That's where tools like Postman come in and they are awesome at what they do.
+Postman even has authentication sorted out of the box.
+Your thinking great I'll just setup my token in there and off I go, however Postman doesn't support JWT token authentication out of the box like it does for Oauth and basic authentication etc.

+Also if you are using a long lived JWT token you can just set a `Authorization: Bearer <token>` header and use that for authentication, however, this technique while perfectly valid doesn't mimic your APIs workflow unless your utilising long lived tokens in your app.

+So, if you want to use Postman in your API workflow and use it in the same way that your API intended your tokens to be used then I have 2 methods for implementing JWT authentication tokens depending on your API setup.

+### Solution 1: Server generated single use JWT tokens